Father Jon Buffington, Master Iconographer

 Ania Kocurek-Williams, Assistant Iconography Instructor

 Ania Kocurek-Williams was born in Poland where she received her education in fine art and art history.
 Ania’s specialization is in drawing and the underlying placement geometry of icons for the proper portion, scale and creation of original work.

 She came to US in 2001 and very shortly after began her studies in iconography at the Iconographic Arts Institute in Mt.
 Angel, Oregon.
 In 2006, she became an instructor at this program, where she continues to teach.
-As a passionate iconographer and teacher of iconography, she welcomed the invitation to join the team at the Trinity Iconography Institute this year, with joy.
+As a passionate iconographer and teacher of iconography, she welcomed the invitation to join the team at the Trinity Iconography Institute in 2019, with joy.
+Ania teaches our beginning students.

 Ania writes icons for church communities, individuals and offers private instruction.

 Christine Thum Schlesser, Director

 Christine is a native Oregonian who spent every other summer with her grandparents in Germany, where her wish each visit was to see churches, castles, and anything ancient and eclectic.
-Love of antiquity and appreciation for art only intensified with each visit.
+Love and preservation of antiquity and appreciation for art only intensified with each visit.
 The moment she entered the Russian department at Willamette University, where she earned her Bachelor of Arts Degree in International Studies, Russian and German, she was captivated by her professor’s icons, not realizing that icons in the traditional style were still being written in these times.
 After an executive and then entrepreneurial career with her physician-inventor husband, Christine recently became a student again, pursuing her Masters Degree in Sacred Art with a specialization in Iconography.
 Christine has been studying traditional egg tempera iconography with Master Iconographer, Fr.
-Jon Buffington since 2017 at Trinity Iconography Institute, where she is now Director.
+Jon Buffington since 2017 at Trinity Iconography Institute, where she now serves as Director.
+Christine also serves on the Board of Directors of Cappella Romana, a world class sacred choral group dedicated to the preservation and performance of ancient Christian music.